"Songs are not just entertainment but maps to historical, emotional and beautiful places.”

-Lis Addison is a Composer, Vocalist, Keyboardist and Producer.
-She writes in the Ambient, Classical Crossover, World, New Age and Electronic Music genres.
-Lis has composed and produced sixteen solo albums, soundtracks for film and dance and has over 10 Million streams on Spotify, Apple and Pandora.
-She is the creator of Kinetic Voice, a vocal and dance practice for health and wellness.
+Lis Addison is a Composer, Musician, Dancer and Producer.
+She writes electro-acoustic vocal music in the Ambient, Classical Crossover, World, New Age and Electronic Music genres.
+She has composed and produced seventeen solo albums, soundtracks for film and dance and has over 12 Million streams on Spotify, Apple and Pandora.
+Lis is the creator of Kinetic Voice (KiVo) a vocal and dance program for health and wellness.

 Addison has toured in Australia, Canada, France, Israel, Kenya, Mexico, New Zealand, Switzerland, Tanzania, the UK and the US.
 Her music has received favorable reviews in Africa, Australia, Canada, Europe, India, Korea, Mexico, Russia and the US.
-Lis has won awards from the Pacific Composer's Forum, the National Endowment for the Arts and the Global Music Awards among others.
-Her last four albums have been in the top 10 of the International Charts.
+Lis has won awards from the World Entertainment Awards, the Pacific Composer's Forum, the National Endowment for the Arts and the Global Music Awards among others.
+Her last five albums have been in the top 10 of the International Charts.

-Lis is also a dancer and has helped thousands of students throughout the world tune their bodies like instruments and get in touch with the wisdom of their voices with her Kinetic Voice program.
+With her Kinetic Voice program Lis has helped thousands of students worldwide tune their bodies like instruments and get in touch with the wisdom of their voices.
 One student said: “I could not have asked for a better guide to help me break through stuck emotions and open blocked Pathways in the body, mind, and spirit.
 Lis takes you on a journey through dance and voice with pleasure, grace, and love.”

 reviewS